tnm/redweb/README.md

 Nota bene
 -----------

-I haven't worked on or actively maintained this project in over a year.
+I haven't worked on or actively maintained this project in over two years.
 However I am now merging in pull requests, so I will make a best effort to keep this repo maintained.